tudat-team/tudat-space/docs/source/user-guide/state-estimation/observation-simulation/loading-real-data.rst

   * All observation times are converted to TDB

 * The properties of the ground stations (ramp tables) are taken from the :class:`~data.odf.ProcessedOdfFileContents` object and set in the environment using the :func:`~data.odf.set_odf_information_in_bodies` function
-* Convert the :class:`~data.odf.ProcessedOdfFileContents` to an object of type :class:`~tudatpy.numerical_simulation.estimation.ObservationCollection`, which can be used in the estimation
+* Convert the :class:`~data.odf.ProcessedOdfFileContents` to an object of type :class:`~tudatpy.estimation.observations.ObservationCollection`, which can be used in the estimation

-To further use the :class:`~tudatpy.numerical_simulation.estimation.ObservationCollection`
+To further use the :class:`~tudatpy.estimation.observations.ObservationCollection`

 Pseudo-observations from External Ephemerides
 =============================================